What is an advanced persistent threat (APT)?

 4. Mitigate zero-day exploits

 Trojans have become a common infiltration method used by cybercriminals in APT attacks.
-One way to protect your network is by looking out for zero-day exploits used to establish uninterrupted access to home or office networks and their connected IoT devices.
+One way to protect your network is by looking out for zero-day vulnerabilities used to establish uninterrupted access to home or office networks and their connected IoT devices.

 These are security flaws cybercriminals use to have continuous and undetected access to your